Lietuvos Skautija: History of Lithuanian Scouting

 A new association, formed by the majority of youth leaders in all regions of Lithuania as well as by key members of the former National Council, was created in the spring of 1995 under the name Lietuvos skautija.
 It was registered by the Ministry of Justice in September, 1995.
 A meeting of the general assembly was called in November, 1996, which was open to all active leaders registered in any of the several Scout Associations existing in Lithuania.
 A new constitution, conforming to WOSM requirements, was adopted and a new National Council was elected.
 Members of Lietuvos skautija, Lietuvos Skautų Sąjunga and the Lithuanian Sea Scout Association attended as delegates.
 The Lietuvos Lenkų Skautų Sajunga (the Polish Scout Association in Lithuania) attended as observers.
 Representatives of all the above-mentioned associations were involved in the drafting of the constitution and planning the meeting.
 It was confirmed by the General Assembly that the name of the organization would henceforth be Lietuvos skautija, Lithuanian Scouting.

 Lietuvos skautija (Lithuanian Scouting) is the World Organization of the Scout Movement recognized Scout organization.
 Lithuania was readmitted as a national member organization of WOSM on July 25, 1997.
-Lietuvos skautija has a membership of around 1,500 boys and girls as of 2014, spread throughout the country.
+Lietuvos skautija has a membership of around 3000 boys and girls as of 2023, spread throughout the country.
 Lietuvos skautija has sent contingents to European and World Scout events.
 Lietuvos skautija was represented at the 1995, 1998, 2007, 2011 World Jamborees, and held a national camp in 1998 in Nemunaitis near Alytus to celebrate the 80th anniversary of the founding of Scouting in Lithuania.
-National jamborees are held every 5 years and were also organized in 2003 (in Plateliai), 2008 (in Zarasai district), in 2013 (in Telšiai) and in 2018 (in Rumšiškės, for the centenary).
+National jamborees are held every 5 years and were also organized in 2003 (in Plateliai), 2008 (in Zarasai district), in 2013 (in Telšiai), in 2018 (in Rumšiškės, for the centenary) and in 2023 (in Klaipėda).